 No matter how good your solution is, your potential customers are going to want to research their options.
 There are two ways you can handle this.
 You can continue to write about about all of their pain points and how your business can solve them, pretending that your competitors do not exist.
 Or you can hit the subject head on and give your potential customers the comparisons they want on your own site.

 One of the best examples of this is Progressive.
 Progressive doesn’t just promote their own insurance – they allow you to see quotes from their competitors so you know you are getting the best rate.
+And they also fully encourage their customers to use websites like Marketreview.com in order to ensure that they understand the lingo insurance companies use.
 Sure, this probably sends some of their potential customers to their competitors.
 But it also attracts many more potential customers to their site because they offer the ability to make the comparison in the first place.

 Comparison content is not always limited to your competitor’s products and services.
 If you offer similar products and services, you can create comparison information between them.
 A great example is when you are shopping for a new Apple computer.
 You can compare all of the main features of the desktops against the laptops, or the laptop styles against each other.
 If your business offers services, offer them at different levels that way people can choose the level of assistance they need at a price that fits their budget.

 Close the Deal